 Scalable platform with strong pipeline of potential acquisitions

-The centralised infrastructure platform, comprising systems and processes as well as head office staff, enables a smooth change of ownership for the pubs which are currently in the acquisition pipeline, as well as those identified through the Group’s appraisal of both individual sites and portfolios of pubs across southern England.
+The centralised infrastructure platform, comprising systems and processes as well as head office staff, enables a smooth change of ownership for the pubs which are currently in the acquisition pipeline, as well as those identified through the Group’s appraisal of both individual sites and portfolios of pubs across southern England and Wales.

 The Group is asset backed

 An independent valuation report by CBRE valued the Group’s portfolio at £73.65 million as at 11 October 2017.
-This valuation does not include Aragon House, a freehold pub which the Group acquired on 21 September 2017 for £7.75 million The Group has a portfolio of 34 pubs (including Aragon House, which will be trading in 2018).
+This valuation does not include Aragon House, a freehold pub which the Group acquired on 21 September 2017 for £7.75 million The Group had a portfolio of 35 pubs (including Aragon House, which will be trading in 2018) at that time.